JamesNickelson19/cloud_identification/code/README.md

 Source code (codes that are ran in the other documents):

 fits_processing.py : contains the actual code behind the project, and has functions for manipulating the FIT images and training and running the algorithms.
-Examples of the code in use are commented out at the bottom.
+Examples of the code in use are commented out at the bottom of the document

 remove_outliers : contains the code used to remove images that we know will be either 100% clear or 100% cloudy.
 The archive it accesses is cloud_cover_archive.csv